iainhouston/iainhouston.github.io/_posts/2022-04-30-Xdebug_in_Atom.markdown

 # A note on PHPStorm

-I no longer use PHPStorm.
-PHPStorm is very useful and as I have blogged previously, has been a reliable and fully-featured Xdebug client.
+I have been a JetBrains subcriber but don't need PHPStorm at this time.
+PHPStorm is a superb product and very useful and, as I have blogged previously, is not only a useful Xdebug client, but a fully-fledged IDE with extensive and excellent help resources.

-PHPStorm is a proprietary product which developers find invaluable and worth paying the annual subscription for, especially if they are contributing to Drupal on a daily or frequent schedule, but for the occasional Drupal Developer / DevOP who has to dip in on a less frequent basis, PHPStorm can be more than is needed and cost more than is warranted.
-It has every conceivable IDE bell and whistle out of the box plus extensive and excellent help resources.

 But PHPStorm is not easy to set up for Xdebug.
-There are many PHPStorm-specific concepts to grasp when configuring it and so, having done this several times over the last decade, I am of the opinion that the learning curve for a passable understanding of PHPStorm's execution model and its integrated value-added and layers and mighty IDE facilities is actually more demanding than that of setting up Xdebug from scratch.
-Unless, of course you can justify this investment in time and money in relation to the scale of the project in which you and your team are engaged.
+There are many PHPStorm-specific concepts to grasp when configuring it and so, having done this several times over the last decade, I am of the opinion that the learning curve is actually more demanding than that of setting up Xdebug from scratch.
+So,  you can justify your investment in time and money in relation to the scale of the project in which you and your team are engaged.